ARCHER2-HPC/xthi/README.md

 # xthi
-`xthi` is an executable program which shows process/thread placement when run using MPI/OpenMP.
+`xthi` is an executable program which shows physical process/thread placement when run using MPI/OpenMP.

 ## Usage